kreuzwerker/awsips/README.md

 # AWS IPs

-Client utility (`awsips`) to query IP addresses used by Amazon Web Services.
+Commandline utility (`awsips`) to query IP addresses used by Amazon Web Services.

 The tool has to be used in one of several modes (`-m` flag):